 In response to the problem of unwanted bycatch, a number of potential technological and operational solutions have been proposed.
-In longline fisheries these have taken the form of tori (streamer) lines to reduce seabird hooking rates, regulations on leader material to reduce shark catches, and restrictions on types of hooks and bait in order to mitigate marine turtle interactions.
+In longline fisheries these have taken the form of tori (streamer) lines to reduce seabird hooking rates, regulations on leader material to reduce shark catches, and restrictions on types of hooks and bait in order to mitigate sea turtle interactions.
 Although tuna fisheries have adopted these or similar measures to mitigate threats to bycatch species, in many cases the degree to which interaction and mortality is reduced as a result of these measures, both in theory and in practice, remains unknown.
-This is at least partially because
+This is at least partially because studies of the effectiveness of mitigation options often lack statistical power due to small sample sizes and/or represent only a small subset of fishing operations.
+To overcome these shortcomings, integrated analysis of combined datasets representing different fisheries, locations, and operational variables has been proposed as a better way of assessing the effectiveness of various solutions.
+Recent SPC studies of shark mitigation options are prime examples of this type of approach4,5.